ccy7701/pf-visualiser/docs/spec-history.md

 * one active visualisation pane
 * a visualisation selector
 * previous/next rolling-window controls
-* context-specific controls for unpaid accrual and expense-pie value mode
+* context-specific controls for unpaid accrual and expense-category value mode

 The layout collapses responsively at narrower viewport widths.